-Robert "Bob" Menendez is a Democratic senator from the state of New Jersey.
+Robert "Bob" Menendez is a controversial Democratic senator from the state of New Jersey who has been the focus of a long Justice Department corruption investigation.
 Since 2013, he has chaired the Senate Foreign Relations Committee, assuming leadership of the panel after Sen. John Kerry (D-MA) left the Senate to become secretary of state.

 On most issues, Menendez is a fairly conventional pro-business Democrat.
 He supports same-sex marriage, abortion rights, and the Affordable Care Act, and he is one of the Senate's leading advocates for comprehensive immigration reform.
 On foreign policy, however, he has emerged as one of his party's most hawkish legislators.

-Diplomatic progress between Washington and Tehran did little to convince Menendez.
+Menendez opposed the nuclear negotiations between Iran and the P5+1 and the comprehensive agreement reached in July 2015.
 In late 2013, he sparred openly with the Obama administration over the issue, trying to pass new sanctions on Iran even as the administration was attempting to negotiate an interim deal for Tehran to restrict its enrichment in exchange for partial sanctions relief.
 "A so-called Iranian charm offensive is simultaneously matched by an actual offensive to cross the nuclear weapons threshold," Menendez claimed in a November 2013 op-ed in USA Today.
 "Tougher sanctions will serve as an incentive for Iran to verifiably dismantle its nuclear weapons program."

 When a White House spokesman warned in December 2013 that new sanctions would lead Iran to conclude that Washington had been negotiating in "bad faith," potentially sinking the whole deal, Menendez complained about the administration's "fear-mongering" rhetoric.
 Even after an interim deal was reached, Menendez—working again in collaboration with Kirk and AIPAC—vowed to seek new sanctions as an "insurance policy" in case Iran reneged on the deal, which experts said was unlikely.